TresAmigosSD/SMV/docs/user/smv_stages.md

 }
 ```

-We can now run the `AccountVars` module by providing the module FQN `com.mycompany.myapp.modeling.AccountVars` to the `run_app.sh` command
+We can now run the `AccountVars` module by providing the module FQN `com.mycompany.myapp.modeling.AccountVars` to the `smv-run` command
 or by marking the module using the `SmvOutput` trait and running the entire stage ("-s modeling").
 See [Smv Modules](smv_module.md) for details.